euetova/euetova.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year PhD student at TU Dublin, advised by Dympna O’Sullivan, Lucy Hederman and Robert Ross.
+I am a CS PhD student at TU Dublin, advised by Dympna O’Sullivan, Lucy Hederman and Robert Ross.

 My research interests lie in the areas of Linguistics, Human-Computer Interaction, Behavior Change, and Computer Science.